 When Did ‘Pumpkin Spice’ Get So Famous?

 Thanks to my impeccable Internet researching skills, the oldest reference I could find to what we call Pumpkin Spice today comes from the first known published American cookbook, American Cookery, back in 1796 (whoa).
 This “Pompkin” recipe called for a shortened version of the spice mix, utilizing mace, nutmeg, and ginger.
-Not a bad start.
+A good start.
 But this was definitely not the seasonal powerhouse that dominates our Fall season every year.
 Something had to come along and unify the perfect blend of spices…

 And that something came in the 1950s, when McCormick & Company came up with the great idea of packaging common spices together into blends.
 And one of those blends was labeled… Pumpkin Pie Spice.
 Boom!
 A new era was upon us!